LhallLhall/EverCraft/pseudocode.md

   - 2000 xp -> 3rd Level
   - etc.
 - For each level:

-  - hit points increase by 5 plus Con modifier
+  - HP increase by 5 plus Con modifier
   - 1 is added to attack roll for every even level achieved

+  - [x] Does the lvl attribute exist
+  - [x] For every 1000 xp the player gains, the player levels up 1 level
+  - []

 ### Iteration 2 - Classes